 And suddenly I felt like stitching a Christmas card.
 Silly, wasn't it?
 Who would be pleased with it?
 I anticipated my daughters eye-rolling: mother's getting old!
 But there's two elder ladies in our family, the partner of my late father and my Polish mother-in-law, and I was sure they would enjoy a self-stitched card.
 Something extraordinary.

 It occured to me, that my father's partner is a sucker for cute, humorous pictures, such as a toddler with a bare butt (that's rather no Christmas motive, naturally).
 Looking for inspiration, I found a lovely image: a lantern with a burning candle inside and two birds outside.
 Great!
 I designed my version of it in Krita, my favorite painting program (it's freeware).
-The birds, little fluffy feather balls, should look at each other somewhat sulkily or shamefacedly.
+The birds, little fluffy feather balls, should look at each other with a somewhat sulky or shamefaced expression.
 Cute and humorous, is it?

-I worked long and hard, determining the colors and the stitches and finally the holes to be pricked into the cardboard ...
+I worked long and hard, determining the colours and the stitches and finally the holes to be pricked into the cardboard ...

 For fabric I picked a sheer blue cotton shawl I acquired at a flea market not long ago.
 The cotton was so flimsy though, that I had to back it with the above mentioned bedsheet.
 The design transfer was a strain.
 Since the cotton was semitransparent, I tried to trace it as it was, without any aids, but it didn't work.
 So I ended up dancing frantically around every lamp at hand, struggling to trace onto a fabric mounted in a hoop, using a self-extinguishing pencil, and all that without support.